websitejunction/ebsco-drupal/README.md

 ## A Special Thank You

-I must admit, this project was extrememly challenging for me and regardless of the outcome on my employment with EBSCO, it's a big win for me since I learned a great deal about Drupal, Composer and console in the process.
+This project was extremely challenging for me and regardless of the outcome of my employment with EBSCO, it's a big win for me since I learned a great deal about Drupal, Composer and console in the process.

 I appreciate the consideration and efforts put in by your team.
 Thanks to all of you.